amaccarini/Modelica-PhD-course/registration.md

 # ✏️ Pre-registration
 <br>
-Registration closed on August 29, 2023.
+Pre-Registration will be open in August 2024.